 Learn more about why you should hire a Certified Arborist.

-Sherlock Tree Company has three ISA Certified Arborists on staff – Jonathan Wolfson (FL-6648A), Dennis Forgione (FL-5918A), and Mark Merritt.
+Sherlock Tree Company has four ISA Certified Arborists on staff – Jonathan Wolfson (FL-6648A), Dennis Forgione (FL-5918A), Mark Merritt, and Bryan Guerra.
 You can verify their qualifications here.

 Tree Risk Assessment Qualification